Millennial railcard now available!

 The new railcard will give customers a third off off-peak fares, and a daily cap on off-peak Oyster card usage.
 The card offers benefits similar to the 18-25 railcard and can be purchased up to or on the day before the person turns 31.

-The card will be available to be purchased online only and users will be required to download the Railcard app.
-The briefing document also suggests that the railcard will run on an annual basis, will be used nationwide and will work with all companies.
+The card is currently available online only and users will be required to download the Railcard app.
+The railcard runs on an annual basis, and is used nationwide and works with all companies.

 It is understood this is a part of a wider government initiative to offer better deals for young people and to increase the support of young voters.